 65C-16.004 Recruitment, Screening and Application Process/Adoptive Applicants.

-(1) The department or community based care provider will ensure that an assessment of adoptive parent resource needs is done in each district at the beginning of each calendar year, and that recruitment activities are planned for the year based on the results of the assessment.
+department or community based care or sub-contractor staff provider will ensure that an assessment of adoptive parent resource needs is completed done in each district at the beginning of each calendar year, and that recruitment activities are planned for the year based on the results of the assessment.
 The districts’ annual recruitment plan will be submitted to the headquarters Family Safety Program Office by February 15 of each year.
-The headquarters Family Safety Program Office staff will develop a statewide recruitment plan, based on the needs of individual districts, as reflected in the district plans.
+The headquarters Family Safety Program Office staff will assist in development of develop a statewide recruitment plan, based on the needs of individual districts, as reflected in the district plans.

 (2) The recruitment activities must be designed to meet the needs of all children in foster care who need adoptive homes and must include informational meetings for potential adoptive applicants to be held at least every 90 days.